 - Soak Your Lawn Well: Crabgrass thrives in conditions where the grass is dry or dead.
 Therefore, the deeper you water your lawn, the more optimal growing environment for the grass.
 Healthier grass means it’s less susceptible to infestation of crabgrass and other weeds.
 For easy watering instructions, go to our Lawn Watering Guide.

 - Careful Use of Herbicides: Since crabgrass germinates in the spring, applying a pre-emergent herbicide before germination begins creates a barrier on the soil that makes it extremely difficult for crabgrass seeds to grow.
 Timing is crucial with this type of herbicide, though.
 If you apply it too early, it effects will wear off.
 When applied too late, the crabgrass grows right through it.

-Remember: If you can keep the seeds from sprouting, you can prevent crabgrass from growing in your lawn.
+Remember: You can prevent crabgrass from growing in your lawn by keeping the seeds from sprouting.
 Big League Lawns does this for you by applying pre-emergent at the right time of year to stop crabgrass before it pops up and ensures your lawn will look its best.